Caellwyn/well-predicter-tanzania/README.md

 7. management, management_group, scheme_management
 8. extraction_type, extraction_type_class, extraction_type_group

-And here we offer some additional explanation to understand some of these features, taken from outside sources:
+Here is some supplemental information about the categories of some of these features, taken from outside sources:

 ### Water Management Types: <sup>3</sup>